sirhCC/Sentinel-ScannerRotator/PRIORITY_TASKS.md

 1. Rotator integrations: implement connectors for at least one secret backend (e.g., AWS Secrets Manager or Vault) as an example `apply` rotator.
 	- 🟥 [DONE 2025-08-25] Implemented `backend` rotator with file provider (default) and optional AWS Secrets Manager (SDK optional, lazy-loaded).
 Docs updated.
 	- Follow-ups:
-		- Add HashiCorp Vault provider (token/addr envs) with parity to AWS provider.
+		- 🟥 [DONE 2025-08-26] Added HashiCorp Vault provider (KV v2) with optional VAULT_NAMESPACE and verify mode parity.
-		- Add CLI e2e test path using `--rotator backend` (file provider) in addition to unit tests.
+		- 🟥 [DONE 2025-08-26] Added CLI e2e test path using `--rotator backend` (file provider): `test/e2e-backend.test.ts`.
 2. Add interactive mode for review: show findings in an interactive TUI (fuzzy-select) to approve per-finding rotations.
 	- 🟥 [DONE 2025-08-25] Added `--interactive` flag with per-finding approval and `SENTINEL_INTERACTIVE_AUTO` for automation.
 3. Add permissions and dry-run audit logs: produce a signed audit artifact describing changes that would be made and what was changed when applied.